rsinger86/drf-typed-views/README.md

 ## Inspiration

 I first came across type annotations for validation in [API Star](https://github.com/encode/apistar), which has since evolved into an OpenAPI toolkit.
-This pattern was also offered by [Hug](https://hugapi.github.io/hug/) and [Molten](https://github.com/Bogdanp/molten) (I believe in that order).
+This pattern has also been offered by [Hug](https://hugapi.github.io/hug/) and [Molten](https://github.com/Bogdanp/molten) (I believe in that order).
 Furthermore, I've borrowed ideas from [FastAPI](https://github.com/tiangolo/fastapi), specifically its use of default values to declare additional validation rules.
 Finally, this [blog post](https://instagram-engineering.com/types-for-python-http-apis-an-instagram-story-d3c3a207fdb7) from Instagram's engineering team showed me how decorators can be used to implement these features on view functions.